hotrainy/js-master/beginners-guide.md

 SIMD has a few special vocabulary terms you should know:

 * **Vector:** A SIMD value is called a vector.
 This shouldn't be confused with the `Vec<T>` type.
 A SIMD vector has a fixed size, known at compile time.
 All of the elements within the vector are of the same type.
 This makes vectors *similar to* arrays.
-One difference is that a vect
+One difference is that a vector is generally aligned to its *entire* size (eg: 16 bytes, 32 bytes, etc), not just the size of an individual element.
+Sometimes vector data is called "packed" data.

+* **Vectorize